July 10, 2024

 The Truth Behind Your Favorite Worship Tunes

-Have you ever found yourself lost in the melodies of your favorite worship songs, only to later question the lyrics?
-In our latest podcast episode, we dive deep into the unsettling truths and theological inaccuracies embedded in contemporary worship music.
+Have you ever found yourself lost in the melodies of your favorite worship songs, only to question the lyrics later?
+The latest podcast episode explores the unsettling truths and theological inaccuracies embedded in contemporary worship music.

 This critical examination isn't limited to Elevation.
-Dawn Hill also raises concerns about Steven Furtick's teachings, which often influence the group's music.
+Dawn Hill also raises concerns about Steven Furtick's teachings, often influencing the group's music.
 Furtick's statements, such as Jesus changing forms, allude to modalism, a theological error that misrepresents the nature of Jesus' divinity.
-Hill also points out Furtick's quotations from Richard Rohr, a universalist, urging listeners to be discerning about the sources and teachings behind their worship music.
+Hill also points out Furtick's quotes from Richard Rohr, a universalist, urging listeners to discern the sources and teachings behind their worship music.

 The episode then transitions to a broader discussion on the importance of worship music being rooted in truth.
 Alan Parr critiques songs like "Champion" and "Too Good Not To Believe," highlighting problematic lyrics that promote man-centered theology.
-The host emphasizes that only God has the power to perform miracles, challenging the belief that believers possess these same gifts.
-Parr also critiques the heretical teachings of churches like Bethel, Hillsong, and Elevation, specifically calling out Bill Johnson's claim that Jesus performed miracles as a man in a right relationship with God, rather than as God.
+I emphasize that only God has the power to perform miracles, challenging the belief that believers possess these same gifts.
+Parr also critiques the heretical teachings of churches like Bethel, Hillsong, and Elevation, explicitly calling out Bill Johnson's claim that Jesus performed miracles as a man in a right relationship with God rather than as God.

 The episode concludes with a call to action for believers to be discerning when choosing worship songs.
 Worship music should glorify God, not promote man-centered theology.
 Listeners are encouraged to evaluate the theological soundness of lyrics and to be vigilant in discerning truth from deception in all aspects of their faith journey.